hasratrajashaikh-ship-it/AWS-PROJECTS/Integration of EC2, Docker, and RDS for Web Application Deployment/README.md

 This project explains how to connect an EC2 instance, Docker container, and Aurora database.
 A simple web app is used to add user details, and the data is stored safely in MySQL.

-The full implementation is documented step-by-step with screenshots in the attached PDF

 <h2>Technologies & Services Used</h2>